WalletConnect/WalletConnectKotlinV2/README.md

       // Pairing approval error
    }
 }
-WalletConnectClient.pair(pairParams, pairListener)
+WalletConnectClient.pair(pair, pairListener)
 ```

-To pair the wallet with the Dapp, call the WalletConnectClient.pair function which needs a `ClientTypes.PairParams` and `WalletConnectClientListeners.Pairing`.
+To pair the wallet with the Dapp, call the WalletConnectClient.pair function which needs a `Pair` and `Pairing`.
 ClientTypes.Params is where the Dapp Uri will be passed.
 WalletConnectClientListeners.Pairing is the callback that will be asynchronously called once there a pairing has been made with the Dapp.